Welcome Aboard

 2022 GTFS program expanded, and automated discount eligibility trials launched for age and student discounts

-2023 Launch of CCJPA trial, payment integration with other mobility systems, and Minimum Viable Product (MVP) expansion in the Sacramento area and other transit operators around the state
+2023 Launch of CCJPA trial, payment integration with other mobility systems, and Minimum Viable Product expansion in the Sacramento area and other transit operators around the state

 Link21 Program